About Prostate Cancer

 - Transporting sperm

 It’s a typically—but not always—slow growing cancer that lingers awhile in the prostate gland without spreading or causing serious damage.
 However, left untreated, it will eventually destroy the prostate and metastasize in local and distant organs.
+Medical treatment for prostate cancer varies and can include conventional therapies like chemotherapy and surgery or complementary therapies such as immunotherapy.

 There are several different types of prostate cancer.
 The most common types found in prostate cancer patients include:

 - Acinar adenocarcinoma – Cancerous cells or tumors that originate in the gland cells lining the prostate gland.
-This accounts for the vast majority of cases of prostate cancer.
+This accounts for the vast majority of cases of localized prostate cancer.

 - Ductal adenocarcinoma – Begins in the cells that line the prostate gland’s ducts.
 It’s a more aggressive and more invasive form of adenocarcinoma.